calvin0123/real-time-ml-system-cohort-4/lessons/session_16.md

 - [x] Evaluate  - Create a golden dataset with (input, expected_output) pairs using historical news from [here](https://github.com/soheilrahsaz/cryptoNewsDataset.git)
     - Keep golden dataset, monitor the result
     - oplik - Create the dataset to track the output from the LLM
+- [x] Add a tricky example to the dataset
+- [ ] how to curate the dataset with a human in the loop
+    - You could use a full blown solution that allows collaborative work among several human reviewers like [Argila](https://argilla.io/)

+    or

+    you can follow a pool man's approach and use the CLI we will build.

 ## Learning
 baml cli -> transform to python code